awsdocs/aws-net-developer-guide/doc_source/how-to-spot-instances.md

 There are several instance types to choose from; go to [Amazon EC2 Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) for a complete list\.
 For this tutorial, we will use `t1.micro`\.
 You’ll also want to get the ID of a current Windows AMI\.
 For more information, see [Finding an AMI](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/finding-an-ami.html) in the Amazon EC2 User Guide for Windows Instances\.

 There are many ways to approach requesting Spot Instances\.
-To get a broad overview of the various approaches, you should view the [Deciding on Your Spot Bidding Strategy](http://www.youtube.com/watch?v=WD9N73F3Fao&amp;feature=player_embedded) video\.
-However, to get started, we’ll describe three common strategies: request to ensure that the cost is less than on\-demand pricing; request based on the value of the resulting computation; request so as to acquire computing capacity as quickly as possible\.
+To get started, we’ll describe three common strategies:
++ Request to ensure that the cost is less than on\-demand pricing\.
++ Request based on the value of the resulting computation\.
++ Request so as to acquire computing capacity as quickly as possible\.

 ** *Reduce Cost Below On\-Demand* **
 You have a batch processing job that will take a number of hours or days to run\.
 However, you are flexible with respect to when it starts and ends\.
 You want to see if you can complete it for less than the cost of On\-Demand Instances\.
 You examine the Spot Price history for instance types using either the AWS Management Console or the Amazon EC2 API\.
 For more information, go to [Viewing Spot Price History](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances-history.html)\.
 After you’ve analyzed the price history for your desired instance type in a given Availability Zone, you have two alternative approaches for your request: